 - 1. Isolation of plasmid from E. coli. - 2.
 Induction of the Lac operon and assessment of enzyme activity using a suitable system (e.g. E. coli). - 3.
 Isolation of histone from yeast cells. - 4.
 FISH (Demonstration).
-Visit NIRRH/ others - 5.
-Assessment of signaling pathways in the regulation of nitrate assimilation in plants/bacteria.
+Visit NIRRH/ ACTREC / any other institute. - 5.
+Flow cytometry to distinguish between normal and cancer cells based on markers.
+(Demonstration) - 6.
+Assessment of signaling pathways in the regulation of nitrate assimilation in plants/bacteria. - 7.
+Western Blotting to detect proteins of interest in cancer research (Demonstration). - 8.
+Gene Cloning using Blue-white screening method (Demonstration).